Spectrum Health Announces New Visitor Restrictions

 Reduces number of people who can visit in hospitals and outpatient care sites

-The new restrictions apply to the following Spectrum Health hospitals and nearby physician offices and ambulatory care sites:
+The restrictions apply to the following Spectrum Health hospitals and nearby physician offices and ambulatory care sites:

 - Spectrum Health Butterworth Hospital

 - Spectrum Health Blodgett Hospital

 - Spectrum Health Fred and Lena Meijer Heart Center

 - Spectrum Health Big Rapids Hospital

 - Spectrum Health Pennock